Equisetum hyemale: Distribution

 Equisetum hyemale is native to Iceland, Greenland, and central and northern Eurasia, including Kamchatka and Japan, where it forms clonal colonies in mesic (reliably moist) habitats, often in heavy clay or sandy soils in riparian zones of rivers and streams where it can withstand occasional flooding, but also in lime-rich upland flushes and seeps, and can indicate their presence when not flowing.
 Other habitats include moist forest and woodland openings, lake and pond shores, ditches, marshes and swamps.
 It grows from between sea level to 2000 m in elevation.
 It has been introduced into Tasmania.

 Description

 Equisetum hyemale has vertical jointed reed-like stalks of medium to dark green.
 The hollow stems are up to 30–100 cm in height, and are rarely branched.
 The stems are 3–6 mm thick with 10–30 conspicuous ridges, which are impregnated with silica and rough to the touch (from which the English name derives).
 The tiny leaves are joined around the stem, forming a narrow black-green band or sheath at each joint.
 Like other pteridophytes, the plant reproduces by spores and does not produce flowers or seeds.

+In Australia, Equisetum hyemale can grow up to 2 m tall with stems up to 15 mm thick.
+It usually grows from rhizome or tuber fragments instead of spores.

 The stems remain green during winter in warmer climates, but are generally deciduous in cold climates.
 It forms dense spreading colonies in full to partial sun.